-Transformers: The Last Knight, directed by Michael Bay, opens in theaters June 21, 2017.
+Transformers: The Last Knight, directed by Michael Bay, opened in theaters June 21, 2017; available for home viewing September 26, 2017.
 It runs 149 minutes and stars Mark Wahlberg, Laura Haddock, Isabela Moner, Anthony Hopkins, Peter Cullen, John Turturro, Tyrese Gibson, Stanley Tucci, John Goodman, Ken Wantanabe and Jim Carter.
 Watch the trailer for Transformers: The Last Knight here.

 Susan Ellingburg spends most days helping to create amazing live events and most nights at the movies, at rehearsals, or performing with vocal ensembles in the Dallas area.
 This leaves very little time for cleaning house.
 A natural-born Texan, Susan loves all things British, Sunday afternoon naps, cozy mysteries, traveling with friends, and cooking like a Food Network star (minus the camera crew).